GLOBAL MARKETS-World stock rally rolls on with best start in eight years

 “The overall trend is minutely supportive for the U.S. dollar as we are seeing a global recovery led by China and Europe and there is a lot of cash sitting on the sidelines, waiting to buy European assets,” said Peter Chatwell, head of European rates strategy at Mizuho International in London.

-“Growth in the Euro area has outpaced the U.S. for the past two years now and on our forecast this outperformance will extend to four years,” JP Morgan analysts wrote in a note, calling such a scenario “unprecedented”.

-In U.S. markets, Wall Street’s best start to a year in more than a decade included the Dow rising 2.3 percent last week and the S&P 500 2.6 percent.
-The tech-heavy Nasdaq soared 3.4 percent.
+Wall Street has already enjoyed its best start to a year in more than a decade, with the Dow up 2.3 percent last week and the S&P 500 2.6 percent.
+The tech-heavy Nasdaq led the charge with a rise of 3.4 percent.

-Attention in the U.S. now turns to the quarterly earnings season, the biggest event of this week, with Wall Street expecting solid growth of around 10 percent.
+Attention in the U.S. will turn to the quarterly earnings season, which kicks off this week with the Street expecting solid growth of around 10 percent.

 Analysts at Bank of America Merrill Lynch said that the global economy had entered 2018 “firing on all cylinders”.